 Recently, I heard from an actual transmitter engineer who works for a TV station who corroborated this explanation.

-It should be placed at the end closest to the antenna, NOT at the end closest to the TV, or else you’ll lose all of the benefit of having an amplifier.
+You’ll probably want a stand-alone distribution amplifier with several outputs.
+It should be placed at the end closest to the antenna, NOT at the end closest to the TV.
+If you put your antenna in the wrong location, you’ll lose most of the benefit of having an amplifier.

 The Bottom Line

-So, TV amplifiers are not all hype – there are many situations where they can help!
+So, TV antenna amplifiers are not all hype – there are situations where they can help or are necessary!
 You just need to know which situation you’re in before buying.